 Of course, reaching a conclusion can feel like a monumental task because there’s a multitude of tools at your fingertips.
 So we’re laying it all out for you.
 From the beginning of the hiring process to the end, there are capabilities you need to consider when deciding whether to go with a free or a paid video interview tool:

 Your organization has worked diligently to create a recognizable company brand.
 Logos, font styles, images, and designs were all established to make your company stand out.
 Beyond the aesthetics, your team has created an employer brand that focuses specifically on attracting the right job seekers and retaining the best employees.
 If so much work and attention is poured into upholding branding efforts, that element should also filter into your hiring process.

 Free platforms allow you to share your culture via candidate interaction, but custom branding ends there.
 A dedicated video interview platform, however, puts holistic branding power into your team’s hands.
 Most paid platforms prioritize company branding, such as images, logos, and colors, to create connections from video interview invitations through the live interview process.

 Ultimately, branding your video interview process creates a more professional-looking process, and candidates are further immersed in your brand.
-According to a 2018 CareerBuilder report, candidates (76%) feel companies using the most up-to-date technology differentiates them from the competition.
+According to a CareerBuilder report, candidates (76%) feel companies using the most up-to-date technology differentiate them from the competition.
 As a result, your company stands out high above competitors.

 Screening candidates can feel like a never-ending task.
 It’s one of the most tedious aspects of the hiring process but also the most critical.